 - Independent Contractors may be misclassified (the business relationship, licensing and other factors may determine the individual should be considered as an employee for premium computation purposes;

 - The business as a whole may be misclassified.

 The WCIRB (Workers’ Compensation Insurance Rating Bureau of California) is a rating organization licensed by the California Department of Insurance and designated as the Insurance Commissioner’s statistical agent in accordance with California Insurance Code.
 The WCIRB develops advisory pure premium rates, and the rules and regulations in the California Workers’ Compensation Uniform Statistical Reporting Plan (USRP).
 The Plan is approved by the Insurance Commissioner of the State of California according to California Insurance Code.
 The classification system classifies the overall business of an employer in the state of California.

 Classification procedures are complex.
 Special Industry Classification Procedures exist for several industry groups.
-For example, Construction and Erection Work has special industry rules relating to division of payroll provided separate records of payroll are maintained.
-The rule provides further guidance relating to proper classification procedures, determination of dual wages, and maintenance of time cards or time sheets.
+For example, Construction and Erection Work has special industry rules relating to division of payroll that require maintenance of separate records of payroll.
+The rule provides further guidance relating to proper classification procedures, determination of dual wage thresholds, and maintenance of time cards or time sheets.
 Additional rules related to assignment of the governing classification, miscellaneous employees, executive level supervisors and idle time pay are also addressed.
 Construction audits often find numerous misclassifications.
-And these may be especially problematic as the rates are generally high in this industry.
-As an industry with many misclassification issues, and an industry known for its use of casual and unlicensed labor, it is not surprising that they are scrutinized during the workers’ compensation audit.
+These may be especially problematic as the rates are generally high in this industry.
+As an industry with many misclassification issues, and an industry known for its use of casual and unlicensed labor, it is not surprising that they are more closely scrutinized during the workers’ compensation audit.

 Whether you are a contractor or any other business, you should prepare for the audit.
 Provide the items requested by the auditor and ensure that a person knowledgeable of the business operations and employees’ duties is available to answer questions.